 8.0 ESSENTIAL REPAIR WORK (as a condition of any mortgage or, to preserve the condition of the property) None.
-8.1 Retention on recommended: N/A. 9.0 ROADS &FOOTPATHS Assumed to be adopted by the Local Authori ty.
-10.0 BUILDINGS INSURANCE (£): 300,000 GROSS EXTERNAL FLOOR AREA 85 Square metres should be insured against total property in its existing design allowance has been included al destruction or and materials. for inflation duri m for which the property and so n a re-instatement basis assun Furnishings and fittings have n ing the insurance period or dun n on professional fees.
-Furthe ning reconstruct not been include ring re-construct tion of the ed.
-No tion and no
+8.1 Retention n recommended: Not applicable Not applicable.
+9.0 ROADS & FOOTPATHS Assumed to b Assumed to be made up and adopted by the Local Authority.
+10.0 BUILDINGS INSURANCE 350,000 GROSS EXTERNAL 89 Square (£): FLOOR AREA metres This figure is an opinion of an appropriate sum for which the property and substantial outbuildings should be insured against total destruction on a re-instatement basis assuming reconstruction of the property in its existing design and materials.
+Furnishings and fittings have not been included.
+No allowance has been included for inflation during the insurance period or during re-construction and no allowance has been made for VAT, other than on professional fees.
+Further discussions with your insurers is advised.
+11.0 GENERAL REMARKS